Omnichannel returns: what do customers expect?

 It’s essential for retailers to put in place a simple and effective returns policy.
 What are customers’ expectations regarding returns?
 What are the challenges for retailers?

-Most retailers have made shopping easier through omnichannel services such as Click & Collect, Reserve & Collect or Order in Store.
+Most retailers have made shopping easier through omnichannel services such as Click and Collect, Reserve and Collect or Order in Store.

 Unfortunately, dealing with returns is often a complicated process for customers.